We record information about our clients, including:

 Usually your personal information stays within our team.
 This means we don’t tell things about you to anyone outside the team without your permission, except:

-- We report abuse of under 18-year olds (this can include underage sex with adults);
+- We report harm and/or risk of harm to under 18-year olds (this can include underage sex with adults);

-- If you or someone else is in serious danger (eg. suicide, violence, drug overdose, medical emergency etc), we tell people who can help;
+- If you or someone else is in serious danger (eg. suicide, violence, drug overdose, medical emergency etc), or there is a need to assess and manage domestic and family violence risk, we tell people who can help;

 - We will tell the police about a serious crime you or someone else did;